 Video Editing Software

 So you have your gameplay footage all filmed and ready to go.
 You’ve recorded a few reaction shots of yourself, and the sound quality is great–that’s great!
-But none of that matters until it’s all put together, and to do that you’ll need to use video editing software.
+But none of that matters until it’s all put together, and to do that, you’ll need to use video editing software.

 These five are the basics of what you need to get started, but there is a lot more equipment out there that helps improve the quality of your videos.
 For example, having some film-quality lighting will help your videos stand out from the crowd.
 Green screen software is a quick way to add professional-looking backgrounds and cool effects to your videos.
 But these can be expensive and will take some practice to use.

-Best Practices For Gameplay Videos
+Best Practices For Gaming Videos

 On YouTube, Twitch, and all of social media, this is always a big concern.
 You can create fantastic content, but why isn’t anyone watching or sharing it?
 At the end of the day, it’s up to your audience.
-There is no magic wand you can wave to make your gaming videos go viral, But there are some things you CAN do.
+There is no magic wand you can wave to make your gaming videos go viral, but there are some things you CAN do.

 Know Your Niche

 It may seem practical to focus on only popular or trending video games or topics, as they’re more likely to get views in the short term.
-However, long term it’s better that you work on the topics that you can put your genuine passion towards.
-It’s a competitive industry, there are millions of gaming channels out there, but that doesn’t mean you can’t find a way to stand out.
+However, long-term, it’s better that you work on the topics that you can put your genuine passion towards.
+It’s a competitive industry; there are millions of gaming channels out there, but that doesn’t mean you can’t find a way to stand out.

 Whatever it is, getting those subscribers will only happen if you make your own niche, not if you follow what everyone else is doing.
 If your current brand isn’t working, you can always change it.
 But be careful, audiences find it easier to latch onto a content creator who stays consistent, rather than one who changes their style regularly based on what’s trending.